manish2199/ClashRoyale_ChestSystem/README.md

   Prototype of Clash Royale Chest System

 # Features
+  1.Customizable Chest Types.

+  2.Timer Feature for each chest slots.

+  3.Waiting Queue Feature ( Can add chest in waiting list while other chest's timer is ongoing )

+# Programming Concepts Used

-  1.Used Scriptable Object.
+  1.Used Scriptable Object to configure the chest types.

-  2.Singleton Pattern.

-  3.Observer design Pattern.
+  2.Singleton Pattern for different services / managers (e.g PlayerService,ChestService).

-  4.Used Queue Datastructure to create Chest (Waiting Chest List) Feature
+  3.Used Queue Datastructure to create Chest Waiting List Feature

 ##